noj/fixfilt/README.md

 ## Features

+These are the main features:

+### Pretty printing

-There are two main features, the first, and main feature is to pretty print FIX messages so that a human may read the contents.
+Pretty print FIX messages so that a human may read the contents.

+### List FIX version schema

-The second feature simply dumps the tool's knowledge about a specfic protocol version.
+This dumps the tool's knowledge about a specfic protocol version.
 Handy when you want to look something up.

+### Query field

+This searches through the tool's FIX version db for matching field tags / names and prints matches.

 ## Building